daniel-falk/camera-analytics/README.md

 ## Development

 ### Building micropython c modules
 The c modules are built in the second stage of the multi stage docker build.
-If this does not work, e.g. when developing the c modules one can build a "base" sdk where micropython and c modules are not yet compiled.
+If this does not work, e.g. when developing the c modules one can build a "base" image where micropython and c modules are not yet compiled.
 One can then start a container and mount the submodule code from host.
 ```bash
 docker build . --target=base -t camera-analytics:base
 docker run --rm -it -v `pwd`/submodules/:/submodules camera-analytics:base